 There is music.
 An old record player lies in the middle of the painted-white, hardwood floor.
-The available selection of albums changes frequently.
-Peter Sarstedt's "Where Do You Go To My Lovely" is playing now.
+The available selection of albums changes infrequently.
+Peter Sarstedt's "Where Do You Go To My Lovely" plays now.
 Occasionally, the record skips.
 Adjust the needle if you wish, or leave it be as that is oddly soothing.
 You will hear Big Star's "#1 Record" soon.
 Most songs will only play for a few verses or short phrases as I attempt to recall The Saddest Music in the World.

 This place will grow dusty and the lights will burn out.
 As the bulbs burst with age they will not be replaced.
 It will grow dark at the same pace that I forget how you look.
 It will grow silent as I forget your voice.
 Already, I've forgotten your laugh.
 Did it lilt or fall?
 Don't be afraid as your body dissipates for, just now, I have forgotten the softness or roughness of your skin.
 Eventually you will grow to nothing.
 That is my desire.